OpenClaw AI Review 2026: The Open-Source Personal AI Assistant That Actually Does Things

 Unlike a standard chatbot where every conversation starts from scratch, OpenClaw maintains persistent memory across all your conversations and channels.
 It remembers your preferences, your projects, your schedule, your habits, and your goals.
 The more you use it, the more it understands you.

-This memory isn't stored on a remote server, it lives locally.
-Your context persists 24/7, building a genuinely personalised assistant that becomes more useful the longer you have it.
-Community members describe this as a "second brain" that grows alongside you.
+This memory is not stored on a remote server, it lives locally.
+Your context persists around the clock, building a personalised assistant that becomes more useful the longer you have it.
+Community members describe this as a "second brain" that grows alongside them.
+Memory can also flow between agents, so if you use Claude Code, Cursor, Codex, or other tools in parallel, OpenClaw can share context across them.

 3. Full System Access (With Sandboxing Options)